AIRLegend/ChessRL/README.md

 it's simply to reach an amateur chess level performance (about 1200-1400 Elo), not state of the art.

-At this moment, the approach I'm using is similar to the original work but changing the AI playing vs itself with Stockfish as the opponent, which is the best engine available (the one which was beaten by AlphaZero).
-This way, I suppose it will converge faster towards an "acceptable" game style than following the AlphaZero way.
+At this moment, the approach I'm using is based on pre-training a model using self-play data of a Stockfish algorithm.
+Later, the idea is to put two models to play agaisnt each other and make selection/merges of weights (RL part).

 *Work in progress*

 ## Requirements
 The necessary python packages (ATM) are listed in the requirements file.
-Install them with
+You can install them with

 ```bash
 pip3 install -r requirements.txt